amnguyen2/CS1290-Final-Exam/Minimum Falling Path Sum/README.md

 	into rows of values.
 The problem can then be broken down further into individual cells.
 I can use the cells of the array to represent a path leading up to that cell (starting from any cell in the first row).
 	Each cell contains the minimal accumulation of the values in the path up to that cell.
-Each cell's value depends on the values in the row before that cell.
+Each cell's value depends on the values of the adjacent cells in the previous row.
 That is the definition of the sub-problems and how they are stored individually.
 Now, what I'm looking for is a path from any cell in the first row, to any cell in the last row of the 2D array.
 Given this context, I can use my newly created 2D array of solutions to my sub-problems.
 I'll access the last row and find the minimum value of that row, which is the solution to the global problem.

 ### Problem solving process:
 		The problem asks to compare possible paths to find the minimum possible sum going from the top